AgenticAITest/WMS-modular-code-base/replit.md

 - Rate limiting and CORS support.
 - Hierarchical Warehouse Setup: Management of Warehouses, Zones, Aisles, Shelves, and Bins with detailed configurations.
 - UX enhancements for warehouse hierarchy, including instant expansion and robust add/edit dialogs with form validation.
+- Inventory Items Management: Complete CRUD operations for inventory items with product and bin associations, batch/lot tracking, expiry dates, and cost tracking.
+- Stock Information: Aggregated view of inventory by product showing available quantities, location counts, and detailed location breakdowns via modal.
+Stock is managed through PO/SO workflows (to be implemented).

 ### System Design Choices
 - **UI/UX**: Utilizes shadcn/ui and Radix UI for a consistent and accessible component library.
 The warehouse hierarchy employs an accordion-based visualization for intuitive navigation and management, with instant data loading for improved user experience. **Critical Fix - Radix UI Dialog Bug**: ALL Dialog components must implement the exact pointer-events cleanup pattern shown below to prevent the "clicks disabled after closing dialog" bug (Radix UI GitHub #3445).
 This pattern is mandatory for all Add/Edit dialogs: